Selection Guide - The Keeper and Defence

 Between The Sticks

 There are three schools of thought when it comes to selecting a keeper.
 It can be an easy task if you want it to be.
 The goalkeeper can be the classic “fire and forget” position in any fantasy team.
-In other words - you can select a Cech or a Reina and expect to be able “forget” about tweaking that position for the rest of the season.
-At least until Cech picks up another freak injury to return in some bizarre headgear.
+In other words – you can select Pepe Reina and expect to be able “forget” about tweaking that position for the rest of the season.

-That route is certainly a popular option.
-Another strategy is to save funds for elsewhere in your team and stick a cheap promoted club’s keeper in goal.
+That route is low maintenance but not a popular option.
+A more popular strategy and certainly one adopted by last season’s FPL winner Jon Reeson, is to save funds for elsewhere in your team and stick one or more cheap keepers in your squad.
 A big risk but it can prove to be a deciding factor over the season if you get it right.
 I’ve chosen both routes in the past and both have played a crucial part in my ridiculously average fantasy seasons.

 There is however, a popular third option which falls somewhere in between – the mid-price keeper.
 Finding a good mid-price option in goal can involve doing some homework but can obviously be beneficial to your chances of success when it comes to saving funds.